tensorflow/tensorflow/g3doc/Rationale.md

 The current MLIR uses a representation of polyhedral schedules using a tree of if/for loops.
-We extensively debated the tradeoffs involved in the typical unordered polyhedral statement representation (where each statement has multi-dimensional schedule information), discussed the benefits of schedule tree forms, and eventually decided to go with a syntactic tree of affine if/else conditionals and affine for loops.
+We extensively debated the tradeoffs involved in the typical unordered polyhedral instruction representation (where each instruction has multi-dimensional schedule information), discussed the benefits of schedule tree forms, and eventually decided to go with a syntactic tree of affine if/else conditionals and affine for loops.
 Discussion of the tradeoff was captured in